As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Many Different Varieties Exist for Quartz Crystals?

-• Amethyst
+- Amethyst

 This is a purple-colored variety of Quartz.
-These are quite similar to the natural crystalline form of Quartz, and offer almost the same attributes to the users.
+These are quite similar to the natural crystalline form of Quartz and offer almost the same attributes to the users.

-• Aqua Aura
+- Aqua Aura

-• Aventurine
+- Aventurine

-• Blue Quartz
+- Blue Quartz

-• Cactus Quartz
+- Cactus Quartz

-This form of Quartz is basically a large crystal or a combination of different and multi-colored crystals overgrown with a layer of spiky smaller crystals.
+This form of Quartz is a large crystal or a combination of different and multi-colored crystals overgrown with a layer of spiky smaller crystals.

-• Chalcedony
+- Chalcedony

-• Citrine
+- Citrine

 This form of Quartz is often found in yellow, orange, or brown colors.
 These can often be a combination of these colors.

-• Faden Quartz
+- Faden Quartz

-These are basically different groups of quartz crystals.
+These are different groups of quartz crystals.
 These groups come with a white thread-like zone that runs through the interior vessels and veins of crystals.

 The remaining layers of crystals are basically formed around the thread axis of the white-threaded zones and veins.

-• Ferruginous Quartz
+- Ferruginous Quartz

-This form of Quartz comes with an opaque red to brown Hematite coating.
+This form of Quartz comes with an opaque red-to-brown Hematite coating.
 These give off a neon-ish color scheme and often have internal inclusion.

-• Herkimer Diamond
+- Herkimer Diamond

 Noted as one of the most beautiful and lustrous forms of clear quartz crystals, it is a completely transparent form of quartz crystals.
 It comes specifically from the Herkimer Co. vicinity in the Mohawk Valley region of Central New York State.

-• Milky Quartz
+- Milky Quartz

-• Morion
+- Morion

-• Phantom Quartz
+- Phantom Quartz

 It was named Phantom Quartz because it is known to grow internal phantom growths.
-These ghostlike layers are formed over hundreds of years within a crystal due to the remain of hot water solutions trapped inside cavities of the pre-formed crystal.
+These ghostlike layers are formed over hundreds of years within a crystal due to the remains of hot water solutions trapped inside cavities of the pre-formed crystal.

-• Prase
+- Prase

 These beautiful quartzes come in different colors ranging from light to emerald green.
 Moreover, these are also transparent or translucent, depending upon the natural composition of the surrounding rocks.
-The colors are also based upon the elements found in the surrounding regions.
+The colors are also based on the elements found in the surrounding regions.

-• Praseme
+- Praseme

 If you want to take a look at some of the most beautiful and gorgeous light green and translucent forms of Quartz with Hedenbergite inclusions, Praseme is the one for you.